 I organize my research program around questions that help us navigate the age of data.
 On the one hand, the landscape for scientific research is itself changing: The combined force of high-end data analytics and high performance computing opens new ways for scientific discovery.
 More and more data from various sources and in novel forms are available to facilitate scientific inquiries.
 On the other hand, to overcome the trust barriers and embrace the increasing role of data and algorithms in our lives, we need a scientific understanding of the algorithmic, data-driven and platform-based economies.
-Research into large scale sociotechnical systems helps us in this transition.
+Research into large-scale sociotechnical systems helps us in this transition.
 Large-scale sociotechnical systems in the age of data.
 My research is primarily concerned with the challenges of analysis and decision making in large scale sociotechnical systems such as online social networks.
 Such systems operate in human (social and economic) as well as machine (dynamical and algorithmic) dimensions that are complex and conjoined.
 My work at the intersection of networks, data, and decision sciences is motivated by applications that involve sociotechnical networks and the demand for models and techniques that can work with the massive detailed data collected about them.
 Scalable and resilient operation of large-scale networks is dependent on our ability to learn their properties from dispersed observations (i.e., distributed inference) and our ability to influence them from localized action points (i.e., decentralized interventions).
 The main goal of my research is to facilitate these functionalities; first and foremost, by identifying paradigms that best describe and predict individual and aggregate behaviors.
 Such behaviors are shaped by the interactions among network components (so-called agents) and they depend critically on the type and quality of the information available to each agent.
 Understanding these interactions helps us determine whether information transmission is efficient, and guides us through interventions that rely on information flow (e.g., adoption of a new technology).
 My ultimate aim is to demonstrate the power of behavioral paradigms in control and design, where their application leads to improved policies and practices.
 I address these challenges (distributed inference and decentralized interventions) through the lenses of network and data sciences, by relying on tools in applied probability, graph theory, applied statistics and machine learning, algorithms and complexity, as well as game and decision theory.
 These tools allow me to highlight key structural features that influence behavior; features such as presence of influential agents, observational and information asymmetries, data flow topology and heterogeneity.Most of my early focus has been on technological networks (such as robotic sensor and actuator networks), where I have contributed to problems of decentralized control and distributed estimation: achieving global objectives by injecting local inputs on the one hand, and learning system properties given restricted partial observations, on the other.
-My current focus is mostly on the social systems side, and I have been interested in both the effectiveness of information transmission, sharing, and exchange through revealed actions, as well as the effectiveness of decision-making using the available data.
+My current focus is mostly on the sociotechnical system (such as web-based social networks and e-commerce platforms), and I have been interested in both the effectiveness of information transmission, sharing, and exchange through revealed actions, as well as the effectiveness of decision making using the available data.
 In fact, these issues are inter-related, as are control and estimation.
 On the one hand, the quality of decision-making depends on the available information.
 On the other hand, decisions reveal some of the information at disposal of the decision-maker.
 Projects

-Information, Inference, and Interventions in Social SystemsMost of my ongoing research is focused on dynamic structural models that facilitate distributed inference and decentralized interventions on web-based social systems (e.g., online markets, crowdsourcing platforms, and sharing economy).
+Information, Inference, and Interventions in Sociotechnical SystemsMost of my ongoing research is focused on dynamic structural models that facilitate distributed inference and decentralized interventions on web-based sociotechnical systems (e.g., online markets, crowdsourcing platforms, and sharing economy).
 I am mostly interested in the development of structural models that take into account the behavioral mechanisms that influence the decision-makers in different situations.
 The latter often requires a deep understanding of social and human sciences to accurately characterize a decision scenario subject to bounded-rationality and cognitive biases.
 Such models have the advantage of being amenable to policy interpretation while revealing the implications of the theory of mind in a particular scenario.
 On the one hand, I rely on methods in probability, random processes, and algorithms to execute asymptotic analysis of these models.
 Such results allow us to reason through policy interventions in the large-scale, as the dimensions of interest (e.g., number of interactions) increase.
 However, the full utility of these models is not just in the insights that we obtain from their asymptotic analysis.
 Moving forward, I would like to demonstrate the potential of these models in revealing the statistical and causal dependencies between various variables of interest (observable or latent).
 Structural models are notorious for not being amenable to inference — having complex and often intractable likelihood functions.
 To overcome this intractability, I rely on approximate Bayesian computation and simulation-based techniques to automate inference, estimation, and prediction on dynamic structural models.
 The three processes that I am studying are:

 Two of my most recent works in these areas are the following: